Phone: (845) 257-3450

 Location: Coykendall Science Building Room 51

-Web address: www.newpaltz.edu/comm_media
+Web address: www.newpaltz.edu/communication

 Students who select a concentration in Public Relations take a combination of theoretical and practical courses in journalism, ethics, persuasion, media and advertising, as well as public relations.
 The concentration prepares public relations practitioners to become communication experts within corporate, non-profit and government organizations, and public relations agencies.
 Students learn how to write and design public relations materials and how to plan public relations campaigns and special events.
 Both oral and written communication skills are emphasized.
 Learning how to conduct research is also an important component.

-Students wishing to declare a major in any program of the Department of Communication & Media must have completed a minimum of 30 credits of college-level work.
-The Communication Studies major (except for the concentration in Public Relations) require at least a 2.00 GPA; a 2.50 GPA is required for the Public Relations concentration.
-See the Department office, Web page, or the Office of Undergraduate Admission for specific requirements and deadlines.
+Students wishing to declare a major in any program of the Department of Communication must have completed a minimum of 30 credits of college-level work.
+The Communication Studies major (except for the concentration in Public Relations) requires at least a 2.00 GPA; a 2.50 GPA is required for the Public Relations concentration.
+Students may not receive a grade lower than C- in any course considered part of their major program.